numqi/numqi/README.md

-# numpyqi: a quantum information toolbox implemented in numpy
+# numqi: a quantum information toolbox implemented in numpy

 **TODO** pick a new package name